shexty/Insecurity-multi-tool/README.md

 ## 🧠 Overview

-**Insecurity Multi Tool** is a modular Python-based toolkit aggregating utilities for cybersecurity, account management, and automation workflows.
+**Insecurity Multi Tool** is a modular Python-based toolkit aggregating utilities for the reeselling community, account management, and automation workflows.
 It emphasizes usability, extensibility, and streamlined operations.

 > **Important:** Authorized use only.
 Misuse of features for fraud or unauthorized access is illegal.